Explore UCD

 Dublin is learning.
 Learning for Work.
 Learning for Life.
 Learning for Fun.
 Learning is for life, and it is for everyone.
 Lifelong learning is increasingly ongoing, voluntary and self-motivated.
 Dublin is also learning about itself.
 Different agencies and organisations are working together to make Dublin a learning city.

-(opens in a new window)Dublin as a Learning City involves collaboration with community, education and government partners to develop intergenerational learning communities.
+(opens in a new window)Dublin Learning City involves collaboration with community, education and government partners to develop intergenerational learning communities.